pepe57/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/configmid.md

 #### Use one or more configuration files

-Similar to the use of the `Okta.plist` file, these options allow you to choose the one or ones you want to use.
+Similar to the use of the `Okta.plist` file, these options allow you to choose the ones you want to use.
 For example, you could switch between production and sandbox environments.

 Here are the configuration options: